WeMakeDevs/wemakedevs-archive/README.md

 ### 🛠️ Installation

 1. Fork the repo
-2. Clone the repository `git clone https://github.com/WeMakeDevs/wemakedevs.git `
+2. Clone the repository `git clone https://github.com/WeMakeDevs/wemakedevs.git`
+3. Run `cd wemakedevs` to change the working directory
-3. Run `npm i` Or `npm install`to install all dependencies
+4. Run `npm ci` Or `npm clean-install` to install all dependencies
-4. Run `npm start` to start the application
+5. Run `npm start` to start the application
-5. Visit `https://localhost:3000` to view the application
+6. Visit [http://localhost:3000](http://localhost:3000) to view the application

 ## Thanks to all the contributors ❤️